riscv-boom/riscv-boom/docs/sections/Execute/execute.rst

        exe_units += Module(new ALUExeUnit(has_div = true))
        exe_units += Module(new MemExeUnit())
     }

-Code Caption: Instantiating the Execution Pipeline (in dpath.scala).
-Adding execution units is as simple as instantiating another ExecutionUnit module and adding it to the exe units ArrayBuffer.

 Additional parameterization, regarding things like the latency of the FP units can be found within the Configuration settings (configs.scala).